TomHarrop/rutils/README.md

 -   `GitSessionInfo`: Get session info with git branch and hash and system date.
 -   `GenerateMessage`: Print a message to stdout with the date and `message.text`.
 -   `UpgradeBioconductorPackages`: Source and run `https://bioconductor.org/biocLite.R`.
+-   `GeometricMean`: Take the geometric mean of a numerical vector.